maneeshmm/Power-BI-Logistics-Dashboard/README.md

 # Power BI Logistics Dashboard
-Based on the Power BI dashboard image, I can provide you with a comprehensive analysis of your shipment and revenue data:
+This Power BI dashboard project provides comprehensive visibility into the organization's logistics and supply chain operations from January 2022 through December 2024.
+The dashboard consolidates key performance indicators and visualizations to enable data-driven decision-making across the supply chain.
 # Overview Statistics

 Total Revenue: $2M